11:1 And the whole earth was of one language, and of one speech.

 The great divider of humanity is not race or color, but language.

 Modern man is attempting to overcome this hindrance to self-determination by means of his technology.
-Certain technology companies have utilized the Tower of Babel in their advertising of software products designed to remove the language barrier.
+Translation software is making strides at removing the language barrier between people groups.
+A few software companies have utilized the Tower of Babel as a logo or theme in their advertising.

 the scattering of the nations- v.8